CompTIA SY0-701 Exam Questions

 Explanation:

-A) Recovery focuses on restoring systems and data, not reporting.
+A) Incorrect — Recovery focuses on restoring systems and operations, not reporting.

-D) Containment aims to limit spread, not produce final incident reports.
+D) Incorrect — Containment aims to limit the incident’s spread, not reporting outputs.

 Which of the following methods would most likely be used to identify legacy systems?